hasura/ndc-spec/specification/src/specification/queries/sorting.md

 {{#include ../../../../ndc-reference/tests/query/order_by_column/request.json:3: }}
 ```

-The selected column can be chosen from a related table by specifying the `path` property. `path` consists of a list of named [relationships](./relationships.md).
+The selected column can be chosen from a related collection by specifying the `path` property. `path` consists of a list of named [relationships](./relationships.md).

 For example, this query sorts articles by their author's last names, and then by their first names, by traversing the relationship from articles to authors: